 4.2.
 The calendar for examination boards will be reviewed to open up as much time as possible for potential coursework extensions, whilst ensuring progression and award decisions are made in a timely way, and sufficient notice for students to prepare for any resits.

 In addition to the above, please remember that most programmes of study do not require a student to pass every module outright in order to qualify for the award.
 Instead, we allow a degree of compensation – so long as a student passes enough modules in total and has a high enough weighted average mark, failing (or not passing) some modules will not prevent achievement of the intended award.
 For most bachelors programmes, 45 credits can be failed (or not passed) across the three-year degree, with no more than 30 of those in any one developmental year.
 There are some exceptions – notably LLB, MBBS, BDS and accredited programmes where there are strict professional requirements – and there are certain specified modules on most programmes that must always be passed outright – please contact your School/Institute for exact details of how this applies to your individual programme of study.

-Please also note, some of the measures outlined above are not directly transferrable for some clinically and externally regulated courses, such as BDS and MBBS, but work is ongoing to ensure students studying such courses have Covid-mitigations too.
-We will consider how mitigation measures can be implemented for these courses, such as BDS, LLB and MBBS, in order for students on these courses to also be protected and fairly assessed, and will add details as these become available.
+Please also note, some of the measures outlined above are not directly transferrable for some clinically and externally regulated courses, such as the LLB, MBBS, and BDS.
+We have considered how mitigation measures can best be implemented for these courses, in order for students on these courses to also be protected and fairly assessed, and will add details as these become available.

-This document outlines Covid-mitigation measures that have been agreed to date.
+This page outlines Covid-mitigation measures that have been agreed to date.
 We will continue to monitor the impact of the pandemic to ensure students are fairly assessed.